blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

 description: SPO Guide for Dingo Pools - How to set up a Musashi Testnet Pool.
 ---

-In this guide, we will walk you through how to set up a Mushashi testnet pool using the Dingo node.
+In this guide, we will walk you through how to set up a Musashi testnet pool using the Dingo node.

-This guide spilts the set up into two sections:
+This guide splits the set up into two sections:
 1. Dingo Node Set Up.
 2. Musashi Testnet Pool Registration.